Controlling pulse stability in singularly perturbed reaction-diffusion systems: Pulse stability and the Evans function

 where all (partial) derivatives of $F_{1,2}$ and $G$ are evaluated at $(u,v) = (u_p(x),v_p(\xi))$.\\ The essential spectrum of $\mathcal{L}$ \eqref{eq:operator_L} is real, negative, and bounded away from the imaginary axis\cite{DoelmanVeerman.2015}; hence, the pulse stability is determined by its discrete spectrum, i.e. the roots of the associated Evans function $\mathcal{E}(\lambda)$.
 In Ref \onlinecite{DoelmanVeerman.2015}, it is shown that the singularly perturbed structure of the pulse can be used to obtain an explicit characterisation of the roots of $\mathcal{E}(\lambda)$ to leading order in $\eps$; moreover, these roots perturb regularly in $\eps$.\\ For sake of brevity, we omit further details, and only state the main outcome of the theory developed in Ref \onlinecite{DoelmanVeerman.2015} when applied to the toy model \eqref{eq:rdsystem_explicit}: the spectrum of the pulse \eqref{eq:pulse_toymodel} is to leading order in $\eps$ determined by the roots of the function

 where $\hat{v}_p(\xi) = f(u_*) v_p(\xi)$ and $\hat{v}_\text{in}$ is the unique bounded solution to

 which does not depend on $u_*$.\\

 A typical configuration of the spectrum of $\mathcal{L}$ \eqref{eq:operator_L} is shown in Figure \ref{fig:spectrum_sketch}.
 The pulse can lose stability when a pair of eigenvalues crosses the imaginary axis (a Hopf bifurcation) or when a real eigenvalue passes through the origin.
+Note that the pulse spectrum consists of both discrete (point) spectrum and essential (continuous) spectrum, as the spatial domain is unbounded.